 12. Protecting the environment

 Believe it or not, drones have started to be used by authorities to catch environmental criminals in the act.
-Environmental agencies have adopted drones to catch polluters red-handed in the act of dumping or fly tipping.
-NASA have also started using drones to monitor the ozone layer and environmental consultancies have started using them for air pollution sampling.
+Environmental agencies have adopted drones to catch polluters red-handed in the act of dumping or fly-tipping.
+NASA has also started using drones to monitor the ozone layer and environmental consultancies have started using them for air pollution sampling.

 13. Covering sporting events